AliGriv/JoystickLibrary/README.md

 Supported platforms are Windows and Linux, and you must have a compiler that supports C++11.
 For the C++ library, you must have cmake installed.
 Additional dependencies will vary by operating system.

 ### Windows
 This library was built and tested with MSVC 19 (Visual Studio 2015).
-To build the C++ library, run the following:
+To build the C++ library, run the following inside the cloned repo:
 ```
-cd cpp/
 mkdir build/
 cd build/
 cmake ..